 • Budget is limited and you can manage the project yourself

-Work with an AI app development agency makes sense when:
+Work with an AI app development company makes sense when:

 • You need both technical execution and strategic guidance